Avoid Handbag Strain!

 Be mindful of how you carry your bag

 We all have a side that our bag feels more ‘natural’ on.
-It can take a bit of getting used to, but swapping your bag to the opposite shoulder can help to redistribute the weight.
+It can take a bit of getting used to, but swapping your bag to the opposite shoulder or arm can help to redistribute the weight.